Dream Come True: Milestone UConn hoops title revisited

 • UConn Men Mark 25th Anniversary of First NCAA Title

-This article first appeared as the cover story in the April edition of Today Magazine, our monthly publication — the facts in this Today Online story have been updated to include the 2024 national title UConn won earlier this month — the original magazine story was published before the 2024 national title game
+This article has won an SPJ award and first appeared as a cover story in our monthly Today Magazine — the facts in this Today Online story have been updated to include the national title UConn won in early April 2024 — the original magazine story was published before the 2024 NCAA title game

 By Bruce William Deckert